Indianblanketcontinuingeducation88/authentik-frosted-theme/README.md

 Download theme.css, copy content and paste into
 Admin Dashboard -> System -> Brands -> Authentik Default OR create a new brand under your domain -> Branding settings -> Custom CSS field

+if you also want the earth background shown in the demo pics you can download flow.jpg, upload via Admin Interface -> Customization -> Files, and then set it as your default flow background in Brand settings

 then go to your brand, scroll down to Atrributes and paste this:

 ```yaml